dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 **-p path**: Look in the specified **path** for data files.

-**-d delaymult**: Apply a rational multiplier to the standard delay of 1s.
+**-d delaymult**: Apply a non-negative rational multiplier to the standard delay of 1s.

 **-l loglevel**: Log everything (high log level) or nothing (log level 0) to stderr.